Keeping her skills current helped Frances move into a new career.

-“The extra time meant that I was still earning and even though I was about to lose my job I wanted to continue to provide the same level of care and service, right up until my leave date.”
+Frances was with her employer for 11 years and they gave her three-month’s notice of redundancy.
+Reflecting on this time, Frances says, “The three-month period meant that I was still earning and even though I was about to lose my job I wanted to continue to provide the same level of care and service, right up until my leave date.”

-Keeping herself current has always been important to Frances.
-Throughout her careers Frances has attended a host of training courses, mainly related to the social care industry.
+Throughout her career Frances has kept on learning and ensures she regularly attends training courses.
 These have included management training, coaching and mentoring, NVQ assessing and business studies.

-“Outside of my working hours I’ve always been keen to learn new skills.
-I think it’s vital to keep yourself current as it enables you to become better at your job, gives a sense of achievement and ultimately reflects on your employer.”
+Frances says, “Whilst in work and in my private life, I’ve always been keen to learn new skills.
+I think it’s vital to keep yourself current as it enables you to become better at your job, gives a sense of achievement and ultimately reflects on your employer”.

 Getting support from Working Wales

-“I was finding that I was successful at the application stage and in securing interviews, but I hadn’t yet been offered anything.
+Frances says, “I was successful at the application stage and in securing interviews, but I hadn’t yet been offered anything.”

-A positive mindset and moving on from redundancy
+A positive mindset and moving on to a new job

-“I really believe that nothing lasts forever or likewise stays the same, and that we need to work for our independence and pay our way, as much as we are able.
-It was really important for me to keep that in mind whilst I was searching for a new job.”
+Looking back on her time job searching, Frances says, “I firmly believe that nothing lasts forever or likewise stays the same, and that we need to work for our independence and pay our way, as much as we are able.
+It was really important for me to keep that in mind whilst I was searching for a new job”.